 The bug is based on the Widevine digital rights management system (DRM) which is owned and operated by Google.
 It’s built into Chrome and it’s basically an engine that processes protected media streams, such as those of Netflix and Amazon Video.
 This engine uses two pieces of data to enforce protection- an encrypted media extension which handles security key exchanges, and a content decryption module, which unscrambles these protected videos so they can be watched in the Chrome browser.

-The security researches found out that users can obtain access to the unprotected movie file before it’s played in the Chrome browser with software.
+The security researchers found out that users can obtain access to the unprotected movie file before it’s played in the browser with software.
 Users can download these movies and keep them without paying for Netflix or Amazon services.